bincrafters/community/common_problems/conanfile.rst

 Header-Only Libraries
 ====================

-There are two occasional problems to be aware of for header-only libraries.
-One regarding CMake,  and one regarding ``package_info()`` method.
+There are a few occasional problems to be aware of for header-only libraries.
+Below we describe some of them along with the special handling needed to deal with them.

 CMake
 ----------------------------